Quick Answer

 - Termination or demotion after you complain to HR

-- Harassment after participating in an investigation or lawsuit
+- Harassment or exclusion after participating in an investigation or lawsuit

 Sources